bikegirl/NLP-Nitro/README.md

 ### ComplexifierGUI Class

 Serves as a graphical user interface between the User and implementation details of the program.
-The class has 2 instance variables: the actual (__application_window) that displays the actual title of the text box
+The class has 2 instance variables: called __application_window that displays the title for the TextWidget and __text_complexifier which is a TextComplifier object.

+Methods include __complexify_and_display_text and run_complexifier_GUI.  __complexify_and_display_text will display the output vector un by run_complexifier_GUI.